PlanSys2/PlanSys2.github.io/tutorials/docs/bt_actions.rst

 Tree and implement the tree nodes.
 This allows you to easily modify the implementation of an action, and reuse the nodes that are part of it in different behavior trees.

 In PlanSys2 we will use the `BehaviorTree.CPP <https://www.behaviortree.dev/>`_ package from `Davide Faconti <https://github.com/facontidavide>`_.
-Read the tutorials there to learn more control nodes and so more sohisticated actions.
+Read the tutorials there to learn more control nodes and so more sophisticated actions.

 In this tutorial we are going to see an example of a car assembly factory.
 The robots in this factory must transport the parts of a car from the areas where they are stored to the assembly area, in order to assemble a car.